-The following is a summary of the geologic hazard assessment for the Lot 44R property.
+The following is a summary of the geologic hazard assessment for the Lot 74R property.

-3.7.1 Landslides/Mass-Movement
+3.7.1 Landslides/Mass Movement

-According to the several most recent geologic maps produced that cover the property, the property is not situated within mapped landslide deposits, though landslide deposits have been mapped within 500 feet both west and south of the property boundary (Coogan and King, 2016; Western Geologic, 2012; Elliott and Harty, 2010).
+According to the several most recent geologic maps produced that cover the property, the property is not situated within mapped landslide deposits, though landslide deposits have been mapped within 100 to 300 feet southwest of the southern margin of the property boundary (Coogan and King, 2016; Western Geologic, 2012; Elliott and Harty, 2010).
 Additionally, landslide deposits or geomorphic features indicative of landsliding were not observed on the property in the aerial imagery, during the site reconnaissance, or in the subsurface.
 Given the geologic data alone, the risk associated with landslides is considered low to moderate, given the proximity to mapped landslide deposits.

-However, the entire building envelope is situated upon a thick undocumented fill prism, and shallow groundwater is known to be present downslope during peak runoff in the spring.
-These conditions (loading of the slope, steep slope, possible shallow groundwater) provide an increased risk to slope instabilities.
+However, shallow groundwater is known to be present downslope during peak runoff in the spring and may possibly be representative of a perennial condition.
+This condition (possible shallow groundwater) provides an increased risk to slope instabilities.
 Slope stability modeling as part of our assessment indicates that the slope is stable under current conditions for both static and seismic cases, though surficial instabilities may arise under saturated conditions (see Section 4.3).
 The slope stability modeling confirms the landslide hazard risk classification for the property as being low to moderate.